Where are you located? Directions?

 A citation that has a mandatory appearance requires that you or an attorney acting for you must appear in court on the date and time shown on your citation or notice to appear.
 You may request a continuance of this date by writing a letter to the court which must be received at least three court days prior to your court date.

 There is not a district attorney or a public defender in the traffic courtroom in Placer County.
 If you are charged with an infraction and would like an attorney, you must contract with the attorney yourself.
 If you are charged with a misdemeanor and cannot afford an attorney, one may be appointed to you (for reduced fees).

 Arraignment is when you will be advised of your rights and asked to enter a plea.
 Your options when entering a plea are traffic school, guilty, no contest or not guilty.
 Guilty and no contest are treated the same except that a no contest plea cannot be held against you in a civil action.
 A not guilty plea will result in the setting of a further court date for trial.

-A continuance (extension) may be granted upon a written request or a request in person at the clerk’s office.
+A continuance (extension) may be granted upon a written request in person at the clerk’s office.
 If you are mailing in a request for a continuance make sure that you have notified the court of any change of address.
+If you requested an interpreter for your court appearance, please call the court at 916-408-6000 to ensure the court is aware of your need for an interpreter on your new date.
 You may also reschedule your court date online one time.